anthgold/repeater/README.md

-# Project: Madlibs
+# Project: Repeater

-#### _Old-fashioned Madlibs, version 1.0, current as of 5.24.2016._
+#### _Make a form that lets the user decide what string they want repeated and how many times, version 1.0, current as of 5.24.2016._

 #### By _**Anthony C. Gold**_

 ## Description

 This is some introductory noodling in PHP.
-It will create a website that takes information from a user and makes a Madlib.
+It will make a form that lets the user decide what string they want repeated and how many times.

 ## Setup/Installation Requirements